 Do Not Disturb is useful, but it mutes notifications from every app on your Mac.
 If you only want to stop one or two apps from buzzing you, there’s a different method to use.

-Step 1: Again, head into those same System Preferences and click Notifications.
+Step 1: Like before, click on System Preferences and select Notifications.

-Step 2: In the left-hand column, select the app whose notifications you want to block.
+Step 2: On the left side of the window, find the app whose notifications you want to stop.

-If you need more help with your Mac, how to download MacOS Big Sur might be helpful.
+If you need a bit more assistance navigating your Mac, check out how to download MacOS Big Sur.

 - How to speed up your Mac